Resident234/php.net/pages/www.php.net_function.ftp-rawlist.php.md

             return $items;
         }

-        // Throw exception or return false &lt; up to you }
+        // Throw exception or return false < up to you }
 ?>
 ```